Abaz Hilmi

-Abaz Hilmi (Abaz Hilmi Dede; 13 March 1887 – 18 March 1947) was the 5th Dedebaba (or Kryegjysh) of the Bektashi Order.
+Abbas Hilmi (Abaz Hilmi Dede; 13 March 1887 – 18 March 1947) was the 5th Dedebaba (or Kryegjysh) of the Bektashi Order.

 Biography

 Early years

-Abaz Hilmi was born and raised in Mërtinj village in the Përmet region.
+Abaz Hilmi was born and raised in Mërtinj village in the Përmet region, which was then in the Ottoman Empire.
 Around 1905, he became a dervish under Baba Shaban at the tekke of Baba Tahir in Prishta, Skrapar.

 From World War I to World War II

 He and Baba Shaban fled the tekke in January 1914, when Greece occupied Albanian tekkes and destroyed many of them.
 They lived in exile in Egypt for four years and were finally able to return to Albania in 1918.
 Back in Albania, he helped rebuild the tekkes at Prishta, Suka, and Frashër.
 Abaz Hilmi also attended the first, second and third National Congresses of the Bektashi in 1921, 1924 and 1929.
 He was also baba at the tekke of Frashër from 1942 to 1945, during World War II.